-and experiential.

-- B. Aerobic conditioning for heart and fitness - C. Strengthening exercises for tummy, arms/body tension and legs (borders mini fit programme)
+- A. Warm up and flexibility exercises for arms/ shoulders, trunk and legs. - B. Aerobic conditioning for heart and fitness - Strengthening exercises for tummy, arms/body tension and legs.(borders mini fit programme)

 Finish with small games and copy me brain gym activities.